Iranology Foundation: History

 The Iranology Foundation was established in 1997 with the efforts of Hassan Habibi and under the supervision of then President Mohammad Khatami.
-The Higher Education Development Council of Iran approved the statute of the Iranology Foundation on April 23, 1997 and the related amendments were approved in the meetings dated January 3, 1998 and June 20, 1998.
+The Higher Education Development Council of Iran approved the statute of the Iranology Foundation on April 23, 1997, and the related amendments were approved in the meetings dated January 3, 1998 and June 20, 1998.

 The Articles of Association of the Iranology Foundation were approved by the Higher Education Development Council of Iran on May 24, 1997.
 According to the articles of association, the Iranology Foundation is a scientific-research institute with legal personality with Iranian citizenship and affiliated with the Presidential Administration of Iran.
 All activities of the foundation are carried out within the framework of rules, laws and regulations approved by the Ministry of Science, Research and Technology.

 Dr. Hassan Habibi, who was the founder of the foundation and was its first president until the end of his life (January 31, 2013).
-Seyyed Mohammad Khamenei was appointed as president of foundation by the decree of the then president Mahmoud Ahmadinejad in July 2013.
+Mohammad Khamenei was appointed as president of foundation by the decree of the then president Mahmoud Ahmadinejad in July 2013.

 The first office of the Iranology Foundation was in Tehran.
 The foundation expanded rapidly and has 18 branches in other provinces of Iran.
 The activity of the branches of the Iranology Foundation is based on Article 3 of the Articles of Association, approved on July 24, 1998: The goals and policies of the provincial branches of the foundation are the same as the goals and policies of the Iranology Foundation that are pursued at the regional and provincial levels.
 Branches includes: